maxdiluca/virtualrealitylab/content/event/bhamxr-beyond-avatars/index.md

 ## About the speaker

 Xiang Li is a fourth-year PhD candidate at the University of Cambridge and a Student Fellow at the Leverhulme Centre for the Future of Intelligence.
 His research focuses on embodied interaction and body-centric interfaces for spatial computing, with work published across HCI and XR venues.

+The BhamXR recording was published on YouTube on 5 December 2025.

 ## About BhamXR